Our blogs

 Topic

-Please complete the following tasks by the first Monday back
+Please complete the following tasks by next Thursday:

 Reading - Use your home reading to read every night for 30 minutes.
 You also have a reading diary that must be used for the title of the book and any challenges chosen.